bcoin-org/libtorsion/README.md

 1. By default torsion will attempt to autoconfigure some options by using the C preprocessor to detect features.
 2. `TORSION_HAVE_CONFIG` must be defined for this option to have any effect.
-3. This option affects tests only.
+3. This option affects tests and benchmarks only.

 ---